serjious/pvf/README.md

-PF - Pathologic Video Fix
+#PVF - Pathologic Video Fix

 (Pathologic Classic HD - Steam version)

 For some reason, Proton does not play game videos.

 The script recodes the video using the codec HEVC

 It seems to work.
 Here are the instructions.

 git clone https://github.com/serjious/pvf.git